Rajatsinha05/PR_6-Blog-Project/Instruction.md

 - form (ID `blogForm`)
 - Title (ID: `title`)
 - Content (ID: `content`)
+- category (ID:`category`)
 - Image (ID: `image`)

 4. **Set Author's Name:** Retrieve the author's name from cookies.

-- make middleware to check title and content image are coming or not if not then send (`All fields are required`)
+- make middleware to check title and content image, category are coming or not if not then send (`All fields are required`)

 # - do not use required in form